-After giving effect to the receipt of the net proceeds from our sale of 3,575,000 shares of common stock in this offering at an initial public offering price of \$7.00 per share after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of June 30, 2023, would have been \$40.8 million, or \$1.60 per share.
-This represents an immediate increase in pro forma net tangible book value of \$0.58 per share to our existing stockholders and an immediate dilution of \$5.40 per share to investors purchasing common stock in this offering.
+After giving effect to the receipt of the net proceeds from our sale of 4,550,000 shares of common stock in this offering at an assumed initial public offering price of \$11.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of June 30, 2023, would have been \$64.1 million, or \$2.42 per share.
+This represents an immediate increase in pro forma net tangible book value of \$1.40 per share to our existing stockholders and an immediate dilution of \$8.58 per share to investors purchasing common stock in this offering.
 The per share data presented gives effect to the 2.7386-for-1 stock split of our common stock, which was effect on October 23, 2023.